kemmeroo/management/README.md

-# Kristina Kemmer's Management/Leadership ReadMe
+# (WIP) Kristina Kemmer's Management/Leadership ReadMe

 ## What is this?
 This is a quick way to